votingworks/electionguard-kotlin-multiplatform/docs/GettingStarted.md

 ```

 4. **Kotlin 1.9.10**.
 The correct version of kotlin will be installed when you invoke a gradle command.
-   SImilarly, all needed library dependencies are also downloaded when you invoke a gradle command.
+   Similarly, all needed library dependencies are downloaded when you invoke a gradle command.

 Alternatively, you can use the IntelliJ IDE (make sure you update to the latest version).
 Do steps 1 and 2 above.
 Then, in the IDE top menu: